 5. Start a club

-It is no fun to sin alone and so the next step is always to find a sympathetic partner who will let you sin in peace or who will join you.
-Romans 1:32 mentions this phenomenon.
-Paul even says that the eventual state is that sinners, who know they are doing wrong, encourage others to do wrong and applaud them in their sins.
-This helps justify their position.
-Sin is the original problem and the method has always and will always be the same.
+Once we have given in to temptation, the next step is usually to find a sympathetic partner who will let us sin in peace or join us.
+Paul mentions this phenomena in Romans 1:32.
+The Apostle says that the eventual state is that sinners, who know they are doing wrong, encourage others to do wrong and even applaud them in their evil actions thus justifying their own disobedience somehow.

-In the first section of passage #2 (Genesis 3:1-6), we find the reason why mankind and the creation are in their fallen state.
+In the first section of passage #2 (Genesis 3:1-6), we find the reasons why mankind and the creation are in their fallen state.

-- Adam and Eve have disobeyed God's command and by exercising their free will in this manner, they have separated themselves from God.
+- Adam and Eve disobeyed God's command and by exercising their free will in this manner have separated themselves from Him.

-- This separation from God (death) is the direct and automatic result of disobedience or sin against God.
+- This separation from God (eventually resulting in death) is the direct and automatic result of disobedience or sin against God.

 Thankfully this is not the end of this passage nor is it the only thing it teaches and reveals to us.

-In our next lesson we will review verses 7-24 of this passage where it will describe both the negative and the positive ways that God has responded to man's disobedience.
+In the next chapter we will review verses 7-24 of this passage where it will describe both the negative and the positive ways that God responded to man's initial disobedience.

-In these two actions, God laid out the natural consequences of man's disobedience and the promise that He gave Adam and Eve, as well as every generation that came after them, a hope that not all was lost, a promise that made life on earth worth living.
+In His response, God laid out for Adam and Eve (and every generation that would come after them) the natural consequences of man's disobedience as well as an all important promise that not all was lost, and that life on earth would still be worth living.